-A financial planner by definition is an investment professional that helps individuals and corporations pursue their long-term financial objectives by analyzing the client’s status and setting a program to work towards that client’s goals.
-This can also come in conjunction with pursuing short and midterm goals as well based upon what the client is seeking to work towards.
+A financial planner by definition is an investment professional that helps individuals and corporations pursue their long-term financial objectives by analyzing the client’s status and setting a program to work toward that client’s goals.
+This can also come in conjunction with short and midterm goals as well based upon what the client is seeking to achieve.

 A financial plan is important because it is the framework for the future.
 A good way to think about it is to compare it to traveling.
 You wouldn’t plan a trip without first carving out the route you want to take and making proper accommodations for your destination.
 The same is true with a financial plan.
 A proper plan will help you understand where you are today while looking ahead into the future.
 From there you can see what it will take to get you to your goals in a succinct way that you can track over time to determine your progress.

 The financial planning process has several steps to it.
 First, I sit with each person on a complimentary basis to discuss goals, objectives, and gather data.
 Second, I take that data and begin to run analyses for each goal a prospective client has.
 This analysis will help to paint a picture of where certain pitfalls are as well as areas of strength.
 Once I determine those pitfalls, the next step is to provide recommendations on what I believe is the best way to overcome those pitfalls and avoid new ones from developing.
 These recommendations become the framework for how we plan to work toward each of your goals.
 Lastly, since nothing is completely static, we cannot just assume that putting these steps in motion and letting them ride will ensure success.
 Therefore, a follow-up process needs to be put into place to ensure we are getting together to review how the recommendations are progressing and make changes, if necessary.